guillemsola/DevOps-Exercise/Exercise_22bi.md

 # 2.2.b.i Own Datacenter Option

 For this scenario I have chosen VMWare ESXi using the [VMWare PowerCLI cmdlets](https://www.vmware.com/support/developer/PowerCLI/).
-This technology allows to interact with ESXi servers from the command line which is a good option to automate deployments from a Jenkins pipeline.
+This technology allows to interact with ESXi servers from the command line which is a good option to automate deployments from a Jenkins or any other CI pipeline.

 ```powershell
 # Connect